 Bangalore’s location also influences its seasonal rainfall.
 The city receives primary rainfall during the monsoon season, but the weather remains comfortable.
 The cool breeze, moderate temperatures, and frequent light showers contribute to its reputation as the “Garden City” of India, with lush green parks and gardens thriving throughout the year.
 Its elevation and surrounding geography give Bangalore desirable weather, making it a comfortable place to live and explore year-round.

-How Did Bengaluru Get its Name?
+How Did Bengaluru Get Its Name?

 Bengaluru, previously called Bangalore, is steeped in folklore and historical references.
 One of the most well-known legends dates back to the 12th century, involving King Veera Ballala II of the Hoysala dynasty.
 The king lost his way in a dense forest during a hunting expedition.
 Tired and hungry, he came across an old woman who graciously offered him a meal of boiled beans.
 In gratitude, the king named the area “Benda-Kaal-uru,” meaning “town of boiled beans” in Kannada.
 Over time, this evolved into Bengaluru.